dfinity/portal/docs/tutorials/02_create_your_first_app/index.md

-# Tutorial 2 - Create first app
+# Tutorial 2 - Create your first app

 ## About this tutorial